adamschoenemann/adsc-blog/posts/2019-02-12-trampolines.md

 // or just FlatMap(done(Unit), { suspension() })
 ```

-The `Suspend` constructor is not strictly necessary in terms of expressivity, since it can be encoded in terms of `FlatMap`.
+The `Delay` constructor is not strictly necessary in terms of expressivity, since it can be encoded in terms of `FlatMap`.
 However, it does allow a significant performance improvement since we can avoid allocating a continuation on the stack.

 <aside class="notice">